AbdelrhmanBassiouny/unity_simulation_server/Readme.md

 For the concrete texture, I used the following unity package found on the asset store, you can find it [here](https://assetstore.unity.com/packages/2d/textures-materials/concrete/yughues-free-concrete-materials-12951).
 Put it inside the assets folder (i.e. in the root of this package)

+The bluerov urdf model can be found in the Models folder.

 Note that Image_View package was required to show the jpeg compressed image that was published from unity.

 First run the unity simulation, and **tick the publish box** in the camera properties of camera_link_1 inside the base_link of Bluerov2, then execute the following commands: